• Skip to primary navigation

 Dunes Restaurant

-This picturesque spot is found between the Palm Beach Life Savers Club and Governor Phillip Park.
 Their policy is – “shoes not essential” – so if that’s the vibe you’re looking for, you’ll love it here.

-It’s also a popular wedding venue so you might not be able to visit on the weekend.
+It’s also a popular wedding venue, so you might not be able to visit on the weekend.

 Other places to eat in Palm Beach

-Barrenjoey House: This is one of the most highly rated restaurants in Palm Beach.
+Barrenjoey House: This is one of the most highly-rated restaurants in Palm Beach.

 Where to eat in Palm Beach restaurants